juanburgos/100-days-of-code/log.md

 Decided to practice more on JavaScript Functions before I build the BMI Calculator.
 I finally understood better how to call multiple functions inside a function. 👨🏻‍💻🙌🏻 #BeerTime #CodeNewbie

+### Day15  #100DaysOfCode

+Did two simple BMI Calculators using JavaScript.
+One for inches/pounds and another converting those values to meter/kgs.
+At least the back-end side.
+It was nice to use different types of functions.
+So useful depending on your situation. 👨🏻‍💻

 ### Day  #100DaysOfCode